 1. Legal and financial responsibility.
 Remember, when you transfer a balance to your credit card, you're taking on the responsibility of paying it off.
 This means you're legally obligated to repay the debt, not the original cardholder.

 2. Interest rates and fees.
-Check the interest rates and any fees associated with the balance transfer.
+Check the interest rates and any balance transfer fees.
 Make sure you understand the costs involved and how they'll affect your finances.

 3. Repayment plan.
 Have a plan in place for repaying the transferred balance.
 Consider how much you can afford to pay each month and how long it will take to pay off the debt.
 Remember to factor in any low or 0% interest periods into your plan to minimise the amount of interest you pay.